Also available in: French

 Winter boots: Which type of insulation is best?

 Winter hiking or moving through the forest on snowshoes generates a lot of body heat, especially in deep snow or on steep terrain.
-Consequently, boots for high-energy activities tend to have lower levels of insulation – say 200 or 400 grams (0.44 lb. or 0.88 lb.) – to prevent overheating and sweat which causes cold feet in cold weather.
+Consequently, winter boots for high-energy activities tend to have lower levels of insulation – say 200 or 400 grams (0.44 lb. or 0.88 lb.) – to prevent overheating and sweat which causes cold feet in cold weather.

 Many casual winter boots use the same amount of insulation for the same reason.
 It’s also hard to fit more insulation into a boot that is hard to distinguish from a summer casual shoe.
-So, don’t necessarily go for the boot with maximum insulation.
+So, don’t necessarily go for the winter boot with maximum insulation.
 Think about other features that suit your intended activities.

 Which winter boots suit your activities?

 If you’re snowshoeing or hiking in the snow, look for higher-cut boots with good ankle support.
 On snow-covered slopes it will lessen strain and help prevent a sprain or fracture.
 Deep lugs on the outer sole provide traction and in some models different types of rubber are combined to provide more grip in slippery situations.
 Whether you are looking for women’s winter boots or men’s winter boots, some waterproof, breathable boots are probably the best way to go unless you’re in places with cold, dry snow such as the far north.
 Leather uppers, on the other hand, provide support, breathe well and keep your feet dry if they are cleaned and treated regularly with a waterproofing spray.

-If you spend a lot of time waiting at bus stops or staring into holes on frozen lakes, you may want to consider higher levels of insulation.
+If you spend a lot of time outside or staring into holes on frozen lakes, you may want to consider higher levels of insulation.